The Uvalde school massacre lasted at least 40 minutes

 The 15-year-old – whom the Times identified only as "Cece" — said the two began talking on social media earlier this month.

 The gunman told her on Monday that he had received a package of ammunition that would expand on impact, she said, adding that she asked what he was planning and was told it would be a surprise.
-She said that he has also showed her – on a video call, of which she provided screenshots — a black bag that appeared to hold many magazines of ammunition and at least one firearm.
+She said he had also shown her — on a video call, of which she provided screenshots — a black bag that appeared to hold many magazines of ammunition and at least one firearm.

 Cece told The Times that she asked a friend in the U.S. to contact the authorities after hearing about the shooting on the news, and spoke regretfully of the delay.